Orange County Child Custody Modifications

 - Leaving the modification decision to a judge

 Even when there are clear grounds for a modification, an ill-prepared case in court may result in a modification being denied or enforced in such a way that does not see to the interests of you and your children.
 When possible, it is best to seek alternative methods of resolving custody modifications outside of court.
-There are several methods that couples may take advantage of, including collaborative divorce and
+There are several methods that couples may take advantage of, including collaborative divorce and mediation.

 Dedicated to Family Law Since 1993